ohhi-vn/super_worker/README.md

 ### Chain processes

 Support chain task type.
 The data after process in a process will be passed to next process in chain.
-If a process is crashed, all other process in chain will be die follow.
+If a process is crashed, all other process in chain will be died follow (depend restart strategy of chain).

 From foreign process data can pass to chain (first worker in chain or directly to a worker with id) by Supervisor APIs.